Top 10 Essential Oils for DIY Perfume | Natural Scent Blending Guide

 How many essential oils should I use in my perfume?

 For most DIY perfumes, 3 to 5 essential oils is the sweet spot.
-This usually includes one or two top notes, one or two middle notes, and one or two base notes to give the scent depth and staying power.
+This usually includes one or two top notes, one or two middle notes, and one or two base notes.

 What’s the best carrier oil for natural perfume?

 Jojoba oil is the top choice because it’s stable, resists oxidation, and absorbs well into the skin.
-Fractionated coconut oil is another good option for a lighter feel.
+Fractionated coconut oil is another good option.

 How long does homemade perfume last?

-If stored in a cool, dark place, your DIY perfume can last 12 months or much longer!
-The scent may continue to deepen and mellow over time, just like fine wine.
+If stored in a cool, dark place, your DIY perfume can last 12 months or much longer.
+The scent may continue to deepen and mellow over time.

 How can I make the scent last longer on my skin?

-Use strong base notes like sandalwood, vetiver, or vanilla, or research essential oils with tenacity.
-Applying perfume to pulse points and moisturizing your skin beforehand also helps the scent stick around.
+Use strong base notes like sandalwood, vetiver, or vanilla, and don’t skip the resting time.
+Applying perfume to pulse points and moisturizing your skin beforehand also helps the scent stick.

 Are essential oil perfumes safe for sensitive skin?

-Usually they are, especially when diluted properly.
-Stick to a 20% essential oil to 80% carrier ratio, and always do a patch test before applying a new blend.
+Usually they are when diluted properly.
+Stick to a 20% essential oil to 80% carrier ratio, and always do a patch test.

 Keep Learning